kul-group/Kulkarni-Group-Handbook-v2/Literature.md

 Sam - Be judicious with your time, focus on paper sections with info which is new to you and be picky about the papers you read.
 Sam - For many papers, initially read only the introduction section and look at the figures.
 The introduction gives you the background/significance of the work and summarizes the papers approach and results.

-- Finding lit
+### Finding Papers

-- Organizing lit
-- Group lit repository
+### Organizing Your Literature

+### Getting up to Speed

+The group maintains a literature repository of papers each student should read for each subgroup [here](https://ucdavis.app.box.com/folder/116789839263).